RealDeHess/CommunityBeastmen/README.md

 - Sewerat (The Kings of the Golden Age)
 - Kerberos (The Mentor)
 - DeHess (Introduced the heroes and the script bugs)
+- InTheDark (He gave us women that have braided hair down there)
 - Rielle (The Custodian of Steam)
 - Rael117 (Stories that make you feel good things)
 - ReginaDea (The only non-Soboro art on the big screen)